 •Depositions.
 Sworn testimony is taken from opposing parties and witness.

-After discovery, both parties may attempt to find a resolution out of court through mediation or negotiation.
+After discovery, both parties may attempt to find a resolution out of court through negotiation.
 If an out-of-court settlement is not reached, the family law case will go to trial.

 Once a family law matter goes to trial, both parties get the chance to plead their case in front of a judge.
 Each party can call witnesses to testify for them, who are typically cross-examined by the opposing counsel.
 Admissible documents and records are also submitted to the court as evidence.
 After hearing both sides, the judge will deliver their verdict.
 This verdict is legally enforceable, and should be accepted by all parties.